 If you’ve ever made a purchase on eBay, you likely used PayPal to complete your transaction.
 Whether for personal or professional use, PayPal is hands down the most popular online payment service to send and receive money.
 However, the ubiquitious company soon could have some serious competition.

-It’s been predicted that the market for mobile payment transactions will reach over $235 billion in the next year.
+It’s been predicted the market for mobile payment transactions will reach over $235 billion in the next year.
 Which is why some major players, like Facebook and Apple, are testing the waters with their own mobile payment services.
 PayPal will need to step up their game, particularly with longstanding complaints such as poor customer service and frequently freezing accounts.

 But why wait on hypothetical situations?
 Regardless if Apple or Facebook follows through with their mobile payment apps, there are still several other options available now.
-Believe it or not, there’s probably more competition than you are aware of, and many of them are superior to Paypal.
+Believe it or not, there’s more competition than you are probably aware of, and many of them are superior to Paypal.